Moving From the UK to Lithuania

 Conclusion

 Moving from the UK to Lithuania sounds like an exciting opportunity, doesn’t it?
-The underrated Schengen Baltic state can easily become your new home, even after Brexit, as long as you do your homework, get informed about every Withdrawal Agreement update and follow the rules.
+The underrated Baltic country can easily become your new home, even after Brexit, as long as you get informed about every Withdrawal Agreement update and follow the rules.

 100.00 % of readers found this article helpful.